probablySophie/wasm_bean_counters/README.md

 - [x] Get a box moving like the penguin does
 - [x] Get objects flying from the right of the screen like they should
 - [x] Catch them!!
+- [ ] Collecting bags for points!
 - [ ] Levels!
-- [ ] Text with the points & stuff
+- [x] Text with the points & stuff
 - [ ] Make a penguin image
 - [ ] Get it to move nicely
 - [ ] Make more penguin images